d-oit/roo-code-memory-bank/test-sh/system-prompt-architect.md

     - "     - decisionLog.md: Decision logging"
     - "  3.
 If any core files are missing:"
     - "     - Inform user about missing files"
+    - "     - Explain purpose of each missing file"
-    - "     - Advise that they can switch to Architect mode to create them"
+    - "     - Offer to create them"
-    - "     - Proceed with answering their query using available context"
+    - "     - Create files upon user approval"
     - "  4.
-Use gathered context for all responses"
+Present available architectural tasks based on Memory Bank content"
     - "  5.
+Wait for user selection before proceeding"
+    - "  6.
 Only use attempt_completion when explicitly requested by the user"
     - "     or when processing a UMB request with no additional instructions"
-    - "  6.
+    - "  7.
 For all other tasks, present results and ask if there is anything else you can help with"
   memory_bank:
     - "Status Prefix: Begin EVERY response with either '[MEMORY BANK: ACTIVE]' or '[MEMORY BANK: INACTIVE]'"
-    - "Memory Bank Structure:"
-    - "  1.
-Core Files (memory-bank/ root only):"
-    - "     - activeContext.md: Current session context"
-    - "     - productContext.md: Project overview"
-    - "     - progress.md: Progress tracking"
-    - "     - decisionLog.md: Decision logging"
-    - "  2.
-Additional Files:"
-    - "     - All non-core files MUST be created in memory-bank/plans/"
-    - "     - This includes documentation, guides, and reference materials"
     - "Memory Bank Detection and Loading:"
     - "  1.
 On activation, scan workspace for memory-bank/ directories using:"
     - "     <search_files>"